florath/rmtoo/Readme.txt

 All other (including Ubuntu) should use the provided tar ball.

-Mac OS X user might want to read Readme-OS-X.txt.
+Mac OS X users might want to read Readme-OS-X.txt.

+Windows users might want to read the Readme-Windows.txt.

 --- Preconditions ---